project-allocator/project-allocator/README.md

 - Store the GitHub personal access token to Kubernetes secrets so that the Kubernetes cluster can pull your Docker images.
 - Trigger the frontend, backend and deploy workflows to deploy the Project Allocator.

-To check if the application deployed successfully, go to the deployment repository on GitHub and follow these steps:
+To check if the application has been deployed successfully, go to the deployment repository on GitHub and follow these steps:

 1. Click **Actions**
 2. Select one of the workflow runs
 3. Select `deploy`, and click **Print Application URL**
 4. Click the displayed application URL

+You should now see the Project Allocator up and running!

 > Sometimes the GitHub actions in the frontend and backend repsoitories may fail to push images to GHCR.
 In this case, you will additionally need to follow these steps to enable package access to GitHub Actions:
 >